gymrek-lab/TRTools/trtools/dumpSTR/README.rst

 Calls which were already nocalls before the dumpSTR run are left unchanged and their FILTER format field is set to NOCALL.

-Caveat: None of these filters are currently applicable to VCFs imputed by Beagle.
+Caveat: No call level filters have yet been written for VCFs imputed by Beagle.
-Beagle call-level filters can be :ref:`contributed <Contributing>`.

 AdVNTR call-level filters
 **************************